 Since Ostanek has been so closely associated with St. Catharines, the southwestern Ontario city he's called home for nearly six decades, it's often assumed that he hails from there.
 Actually, he was born in Duparquet, Quebec, on April 20, 1935.
-It was his father, a miner, who instilled in Walter a tremendous love for music and a particular passion for country and western songs and stars.
+It was his father, a miner, who instilled in Walter a tremendous love for music, particularly country and western songs and stars.

 Despite escalating success with the Ranch Boys, Ostanek wanted more, and the year 1957 proved ripe with possibilities.
 On January 26, his newly formed Walter Ostanek Band made its debut at the German Village in Niagara Falls, Ontario.
 A month later, on February 22, he exchanged wedding vows with his fiancée, Irene.
 Forty-four years later, both the band and the marriage are going strong.